GabrielRechBrand/GabrielRechBrand/README.md

 <h1 align="center"> Greetings!
 My name is Gabriel.</h1>
-<h3 align="center">I'm a software developer with almost 2 years of experience.
+<h3 align="center">I'm a software developer with almost 2 years of studying experience.
 Most part of my projects include Websites, developing APIs and front-end systems.</h3>

 📌 I'm currently developing a <b>URL Shortener</b>, have a look at the repositories below. <br>